Webhooks

 Pagination

-For users with a lot of transaction history, a single cost_basis_run_id may be split across multiple webhook POSTs.
-Each POST contains a subset of flow_ids for the same cost_basis_run_id.
+For users with a lot of transaction history, a single export run is split across multiple webhook POSTs.
+Every POST in the same run carries the same execution_id; pages are 1-indexed via page_number, and the final page is marked is_last_page: true.

-Treat each POST independently for processing — the idempotency-on-flow_ids pattern above handles it correctly without needing to wait for "all pages received."
-If you need to know when a cost_basis_run_id is fully delivered, coordinate with your integration owner — there isn't a public "last page" signal in the payload itself.
+Treat each POST independently for processing — the idempotency-on-txn_id pattern above handles re-deliveries correctly without needing to wait for "all pages received."
+Use is_last_page as your trigger if you need to know when a run is complete (e.g. flipping a status, emitting an event downstream).

 Local testing